North Herefordshire: History

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which slightly altered this constituency for the 2010 general election to exclude those areas of the former county of Hereford and Worcester which are now in Worcestershire.
 This meant North Herefordshire being at its core a successor to Leominster constituency.
 The remainder of the county is covered by the Hereford and South Herefordshire seat.

+In the 2024 United Kingdom general election, issues included the NHS, immigration and pollution in the River Wye.
+The seat was a target for the Greens, who ended up winning the seat.

 Elections

+Elections in the 2020s

+The 2024 election marked the first time that the Greens had gained a Parliamentary seat directly from the Conservatives.